nxp-mcuxpresso/mcuxsdk-examples/_boards/evkmimxrt1180/ecat_examples/digital_io/example_board_readme.md

 	- Remove digital_io.c under Src folder

 2. Connect EtherCAT Port0 with TwinCAT3
-	RJ45 interface labeled as J28 is the EtherCAT Port0 and RJ45 interface labeled as J32 is the EtherCAT Port1.
+	RJ45 interface labeled as J28 is the EtherCAT Port0, RJ45 interface labeled as J32 is the EtherCAT Port1.

 3. Connect a USB cable between the host PC and the OpenSDA USB port on the target board